matthiaskoenig/cyfluxviz-toolbox/README.txt

 ###############################################################################
 	Installation
 ###############################################################################
-From MATLAB, run
-  initCyFluxVizToolbox
+requirements:
+	MATLAB
+	COBRA toolbox
+	SBML toolbox

+Download the source code, extract and run in MATLAB in the source folder the install_cyfluxfiz_toolbox script.
+This will add the scripts of the toolbox to the MATLAB path.

-Usage examples are provided in the
+Various examples are provided in the
 	./examples
-subfolder.
+subfolder with COBRA examples in
+	./examples/cobra

-For COBRA support the COBRA Toolbox has to be installed (for further information see http://opencobra.sourceforge.net/openCOBRA/Welcome.html)
+To run the COBRA examples the COBRA Toolbox must be installed (for further information see http://opencobra.sourceforge.net/openCOBRA/Welcome.html)

 For some features (mainly the conversion of C13 flux data to CyFluxViz formats)